All Episodes

 I'm asking, where's the media trying to find out for the rest of us?

-Well, let me get to a point I call about which is NASA, because you opened up your soul.
+Well, let me get to the point I called on, which is NASA, because you opened up your show with it.

-And I'm thinking to myself, well, Mass is populated with hundreds of, maybe even thousands, of PhDs that went to uh federal schools on federal student loans and uh federal student aid.
+And I'm thinking to myself, well, NASA's populated with hundreds, maybe even thousands of PhDs who went to federal schools on federal student loans and federal student aid.

 It's a government agency itself, and it got it right.

-It seems like a premise is the government doesn't get anything right.
+It seems like a premise of this show is the government doesn't get anything right.

 Secondly, throughout the course of this program, I have always heralded NASA for the contributions they have made to the advancement of science and the human standard of living, American standard of living.